PTAB

 2. Patent Overview

-- Brief Description: The ’955 patent describes a mobile distribution station for distributing fuel or other fluids, particularly for use at hydraulic fracturing sites.
-The system comprises a container, such as a mobile trailer, that houses pumps, manifolds, reels, and hoses to deliver fluid to external equipment.
+• Brief Description: The ’955 patent describes a self-contained, mobile distribution station for fuel or other fluids, particularly for use at hydraulic fracturing sites.
+The system comprises pumps, manifolds, reels, and hoses housed within a container or mobile trailer to facilitate fluid distribution.

 3. Grounds for Unpatentability